2022–23 Isthmian League: League Cup

-The 2022–23 Velocity Trophy (formerly the Isthmian League Cup) will be the 49th season of the Alan Turvey Trophy, the cup competition of the whole Isthmian League.
+The 2022–23 Velocity Trophy (formerly the Isthmian League Cup) was the 49th season of the Alan Turvey Trophy, the cup competition of the whole Isthmian League.

 Horsham were defending champions, having beaten Margate in the 2021–22 season.

 Calendar

 First round

 Sixteen clubs participated in the first round.

 Second round

 The eight clubs who made it through the first round were joined in the draw by twenty-four clubs who received a bye to the second round, making thirty-two clubs.

 Third round

 Sixteen of twenty-two Premier Division sides participated in this season’s competition.
 These teams received a bye to the third round, and joined the sixteen clubs that advanced past the second round.